DjangoGirls/tutorial/en/css/README.md

 └── mysite
 ```

 Django will automatically find any folders called "static" inside any of your apps' folders.
-Then, it will be able to use their contents as static files.
+Then it will be able to use their contents as static files.

 ## Your first CSS file!

-Let's create a CSS file now, to add your own style to your web-page.
+Let's create a CSS file now, to add your own style to your web page.
 Create a new directory called `css` inside your `static` directory.
 Then create a new file called `blog.css` inside this `css` directory.
 Ready?

 ```
 djangogirls